zenseact/zmbt-framework/docs/dsl-reference/expressions.md

         <pre>To set specific initial value, use composition with Push, e.g.
 Push(0)|Reduce(Add)

-For reverse operatin, see Unfold</pre>
+For reverse operation, see Unfold</pre>
         <br>Aliases: fold
         </td>
         <td><a href="/user-guide/expressions/#syntax">Binary</a></td>